yuqi-liang-qiqi/SequenzoWebsite/docs/en/basics/about-sequenzo.md

 Gabadinho, A., Ritschard, G., Muller, N. S. & Studer, M. (2011), 'Analyzing and visualizing state sequences in r with traminer', Journal of statistical software 40, 1–37.

+Studer, M. (2013).
+WeightedCluster library manual.
+A practical guide to creating typologies of trajectories in the social sciences with, 2013(24), 33.

 Studer, M., Sadeghi, R., & Tochon, L. (2024).
 Sequence analysis for large databases (Vol. 104, pp. 1–42).
 LIVES Working Papers.